-39 See Affidavit of David R. Mullins, United States v.
+&lt;sup>39 See Affidavit of David R. Mullins, United States v.
 Gillispie, 1:16-cr-00077 (E.D.Tenn.) at 2.

-41 Though the term "runaway" is generally reserved for non-emancipated minors, adult survivors may face homelessness in the immediate aftermath of their victimization.
-See generally "Common Needs," https://aspe.hhs.gov/report/addressing-needs-victims-human-trafficking-challenges-barriers-and-promising-practices.
+&lt;sup>41 Though the term "runaway" is generally reserved for non-emancipated minors, adult survivors may face homelessness in the immediate aftermath of their victimization.
+See generally "Common Needs," https://aspe.hhs.gov/ report/addressing-needs-victims-human-trafficking-challenges-barriers-and-promising-practices.

-42 Government's Trial Brief at 2, United Stαtes v.
+&lt;sup>42 Government's Trial Brief at 2, United States v.
 Hunt, 1:13-cr-00189 (E.D.
 Cal., July 29, 2013), Dkt #53.

 arrested two days later.
 While she was in juvenile detention, the agent came to see her.
-46 S.G. indicated at that point that she would be willing to testify against her trafficker, but prosecutors noted that "once released from Juvenile Hall she would not be staying with her grandmother and did not provide information about where she would be staying."
-47 allegations of violence by the defendant towards her - it is anticipated she will be fearful of testifying."49 The court issued a material witness warrant to detain S.G. when she was to be released from juvenile detention on August 4, 2013.
-S.G.
+S.G. indicated at that point that she would be willing to testify against her trafficker, but prosecutors noted that "once released from Juvenile Hall she would not be staying with her grandmother and did not provide information about where she would be staying."

-Prosecutors went on to argue that "[g]iven her prior history of being a juvenile runaway, difficulties the government has experienced in locating her in the past, her previously stated unwillingness to testify, it is unlikely she will appear to testify, even if subpoenaed."48 They then noted that "considering the facts underlying the charges - including remained in federal custody until she testified against the defendant two days later.
+Prosecutors went on to argue that "[g]iven her prior history of being a juvenile runaway, difficulties the government has experienced in locating her in the past, her previously stated unwillingness to testify, it is unlikely she will appear to testify, even if subpoenaed."
+They then noted that "considering the facts underlying the charges - including remained in federal custody until she testified against the defendant two days later.

 While some victims may find catharsis in testifying against their traffickers, others do not wish to do so.
-The reasons for their reluctance may vary.
+The reasons for their reluctance may vary. allegations of violence by the defendant towards her - it is anticipated she will be fearful of testifying."
+The court issued a material witness warrant to detain S.G. when she was to be released from juvenile detention on August 4, 2013.
+S.G.